 How are Chills in Dogs Different from Those in Humans?

-A few of the symptoms that dogs experience are a bit different than the ones we on two legs face.
+A few of the symptoms that dogs experience are a bit different than the ones people face.
 Differences to note are:

-A dog with no shivering is unable to tell its owner that it feels colder, while a human may easily tell this to a doctor
+A dog with no shivering is unable to tell their owner that they feel colder, while a human may easily tell this to a doctor